fatal-bundy/FastIO2KB/README.md

 # FastIO2KB

-This repository contains source code for a Windows console application, `fast2kb.exe`, which reads input via `iDmacDrv32.dll` from a Fast I/O Direct Memory Access Controller (DMAC) and remaps this input to DirectInput keyboard events.
+This repository contains source code for a Windows console application, `fast2kb.exe`, which reads input via `iDmacDrv32.dll` or `iDmacDrv64.dll` from a Fast I/O Direct Memory Access Controller (DMAC) and remaps this input to DirectInput keyboard events.
 Any DirectInput-compatible application can receive the remapped input.

 For example, on a Windows-based arcade machine with a Fast I/O control system, `fast2kb.exe` can serve input to a DirectInput-compatible emulator such as MAME or PPSSPP.